thomasneirynck/kibana/plugins/searchprofiler/README.md

 Assuming you've checked out x-plugins next to kibana...

-- Run `npm install`
+- Run `yarn`
-- Run `npm start` to watch for and sync files on change
+- Run `yarn start` to watch for and sync files on change
-- Open a new terminal to run Kibana - use `npm start` to launch it in dev mode
+- Open a new terminal to run Kibana - use `yarn start` to launch it in dev mode
   - Kibana will automatically restart as files are synced
-  - If you need debugging output, run `DEBUG=reporting npm start` instead
+  - If you need debugging output, run `DEBUG=reporting yarn start` instead

 If you have installed this somewhere other than via x-plugins, and next to the kibana repo, you'll need to change the `pathToKibana` setting in `gulpfile.js`